malvikasharan/developing_collaborative_document/2021-03-10-attendees.md

 *Name/one thing you loved about this session or one thing you want to know more about GitHub*

 1.
-2. Adding a pull request
+2.
-3.
+3. Nihan - Adding a pull request
 4.
 5.
 6.